hopsoft/job_contracts/README.md

 ```

 This job will help ensure that the argument passed to perform is between 1 and 10.
-*It's up to you to determine how to handle a breach of this contract.*
+*It's up to you to determine how to handle a breach of contract.*

 ## Todo